juhovh/shairplay/README.md

 Free portable AirPlay server implementation similar to [ShairPort](https://github.com/abrasive/shairport).

 Currently only AirPort Express emulation is supported.
+Update by foxsen, 2015/11/25:
+  * small fixes for AAC-ELD/ipv6 handling etc. Thanks to HaoLi for pointing them out
+  * I have figured out the different handling of iso9 and will update the code when having more time.
+  * I am also learned most of the necessary information for the video mirroring part, but don't have enough time and interest to implement all the details and maintain them.
+If some guys would like to implement a fully open source shairplay that can handle both audio and video, I would like to help.
+Instead of the protocol implementation, I am interested more on the fairplay part and will try to get the hidden private key at spare time.
+I think I am close to that.

 Update by foxsen, 2015/4/20:
 Experimental support for fairplay protocol and airplay:
   * fairplay encrypted audio is supported (et == 3)